surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ## Existing Projects and Views

-To view and access the existing projects and views, move the cursor to projects on top left of the screen then click the drop-down to display the list of projects created.
+To view and access the existing projects and views, click on move the cursor to projects on top left of the screen then click the drop-down to display the list of projects created.
 Simultaneously on selecting the projects it displays the list of views that fall under that particular project created.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzY4MDE5ODUsLTYxMzk2ODc3NSwxMT
+eyJoaXN0b3J5IjpbLTE0NDg2NTIwMjAsLTYxMzk2ODc3NSwxMT
 YyMDQ0NzU5LC0xNjA3ODMyNjY1LDIxMjU4MTY1Myw1Nzg0ODI0
 NywyMDY5MDQ3NzM1XX0=
 -->